Azure/autorest.typescript/test/integration/generated/azureSpecialProperties/README.md

-# AzureSpecialPropertiesClient library for JavaScript
+# AzureSpecialProperties client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for AzureSpecialPropertiesClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for AzureSpecialProperties client.

 Test Infrastructure for AutoRest